+3 credits, Fall/Winter/Spring

-Second in a sequence designed for careertechnical students.
-The topics focus on critical thinking, problem solving, and mathematical communication using applications in arithmetic, algebra, geometry, and trigonometry.
-Prerequisites: MTH-050 with a C or better
+This course is the second in a sequence

+designed for career-technical students.

+The topics focus on critical thinking,

+problem solving, and mathematical

+communication using applications in

+arithmetic, algebra, geometry, and trigonometry.
+Prerequisites: MTH-050 with a

+C or better